Custom Grad Portrait and a Commemorative Wreath

 -

-Styrofoam will work best (or if you're
+wreath form - straw or Styrofoam will work best (or if you're

-cheapthrifty like me, make a wreath form by attaching the ends of a pool noodle with duct tape and wrap with strips of canvas drop cloth (see image below) or strips of fabric in the color of your graduate's school - metal fasteners
+cheapthrifty like me, make a wreath form by attaching the ends of a pool noodle with duct tape and wrap with strips of canvas drop cloth (see image below) or fabric in the color of your graduate's school - metal fasteners

 - black button